Aloereed/AloeWeb/README.md

 8. Run Install.ps1 script (or you can install package and certificate manually)
 9. Installed!

-#### Be aware that Yttrium is in its alpha stage and it's not finished yet!
 #### I am grateful for any contributions!